executors/executors/explanatory.md

                       ResultFactory result_factory,
                       SharedFactory shared_factory);

-`bulk_sync_execute` asynchonously creates a group of execution agents of shape `shape` with forward progress guarantees of `executor_execution_mapping_category_t<Executor>`, bound to the executor `exec` whose execution may begin immediately and returns the result of
+`bulk_sync_execute` asynchronously creates a group of execution agents of shape `shape` with forward progress guarantees of `executor_execution_mapping_category_t<Executor>`, bound to the executor `exec` whose execution may begin immediately and returns the result of